cesc1989/apuntes/Luna/Backend/HubSpot Exports Notes/Configuracion de Propiedades en HubSpot.md

 Procurar que el value o internal value esté en minúsculas.
 Esto para poderlo traducir a un símbolo en Ruby al hacer exports/imports.

-## Preferir dropdown a radio
+## Preferir Dropdown select a Radio select

 Funcionan igual pero dropdown es el preferido.
 En serio funcionan igual.
 En los docs se explican ambos con lo mismo.

 [Ver](https://knowledge.hubspot.com/properties/property-field-types-in-hubspot#choosing-options)

-Dropdown select: stores multiple options, where only one option can be selected as a value.
+> **Dropdown select**: stores multiple options, where only one option can be selected as a value.
 In forms, they behave the same as radio select fields, but appear differently.
 This is an enumeration property.

-Learn more about technical limits of enumeration properties.
+> **Radio select**: stores multiple options, where only one option can be selected as a value. *When editing on a record, they appear and behave the same as dropdown select fields*.
+In forms, they behave the same as dropdown select fields, but appear differently.
+This is an enumeration property.

+## No usar Single checkbox

+Solo guarda On/Off (true/false).
+Se muestra como el Radio select en la UI pero no permite agregar más valores.